syncfusion-content/javascript-docs/js/Diagram/Swim-lane.md

 ## Lane

 Lane is a functional unit or a responsible department of a business process that helps to map a process within the functional unit or in between other functional units.
-You can add any number of lanes to a swimlane and the lanes will be automatically stacked inside a swimlane based on the order in which they are added.
+You can add any number of lanes to a swimlane and the lanes are automatically stacked inside a swimlane based in the order they are added.

 ### Create an empty lane

-To create an empty lane, you need to define an object with `isLane` property, that helps to identify the object as a lane.
-The following snippet illustrates how to define a swimlane with a lane.
+To create an empty lane, you need to define an object with `isLane` property that helps identify the object as a lane.
+The following example illustrates how to define a swimlane with a lane.

 {% highlight js %}

-        //Define an empty lane
+        //Defines an empty lane
         var lane = {
             name: "lane1",
             fillColor: "#f5f5f5",
             height: 120,

-            //Set the object as Lane
+            //Sets the object as Lane
             isLane:"true"
         };

-       //Initialize swimlane with a header and a lane var swimlane = {
+       //Initializes swimlane with a header and a lane var swimlane = {
             type: "swimlane",
             name: "swimlaneNode",